sjackman/abyss-activity/README.md

 The contig ID is given in the first column, and the position of the contig on the reference is given in the third and fourth columns.
 Which large contig has two alignments, and what are the positions of these two alignments?

 > The contig that has alignments starting at
-> chr3:186,698,393 and chr3:187,439,792.
+> chr3:186,980,605 and chr3:187,722,004.

 The orientation is given in the second column.
 The numbers 0 and 2048 both indicate positive orientation, and 16 indicates negative orientation.
 What is the position and orientation of these two alignments?

 > chr3:186,980,605 (-) and chr3:187,722,004 (+)

 In IGV, go to the region `chr3:186,500,000-188,000,000`.
 The alignment highlighted in blue indicates that the alignment of this contig to the reference genome is split in two, suggesting a misassembly or a structural rearrangement.
+Sometimes, highlighting for split alignments is not enabled by default.
+Right click on one of the alignments and choose "Link supplementary alignments" to enable highlighting.
 To find the other half of the alignment, hover over the blue alignment and note its "Read name".
 Right click on that alignment, select "Select by name", and enter the "Read name" that you noted previously.
 Both alignments of this one contig are now highlighted in red.

 What large-scale structural rearrangement has occurred, and what is its approximate size?